Lion Hunt of Ashurbanipal

 The royal Lion Hunt of Ashurbanipal is shown on a famous group of Assyrian palace reliefs from the North Palace of Nineveh that are now displayed in room 10a of the British Museum.
 They are widely regarded as "the supreme masterpieces of Assyrian art".

 They show a formalized ritual "hunt" by King Ashurbanipal (reigned 669–631 BC) in an arena, where captured Asian lions were released from cages for the king to slaughter with arrows, spears, or his sword.
 They were made about 645–635 BC, and originally formed different sequences placed around the palace.
 They would probably originally have been painted, and formed part of a brightly coloured overall decor.

-The slabs or orthostats from the North Palace were excavated by Hormuzd Rassam in 1852–54, and William Loftus in 1854–55 and most were sent back to the British Museum, where they have been favourites with the general public and art historians alike ever since.
+The slabs or orthostats from the North Palace were excavated by Hormuzd Rassam in 1852–1854, and William Loftus in 1854–1855 and most were sent to the British Museum, where they have been favourites with the general public and art historians alike ever since.
 The realism of the lions has always been praised, although the pathos modern viewers tend to feel was perhaps not part of the Assyrian response.
 The human figures are mostly seen in formal poses in profile, especially the king in his several appearances, but the lions are in a great variety of poses, alive, dying, and dead.

 The carvings come from late in the period of some 250 years over which Assyrian palace reliefs were made, and show the style at its most developed and finest, before decline set in.
 Ashurbanipal was the last great Assyrian king, and after his reign ended the Neo-Assyrian Empire descended into a period of poorly-recorded civil war between his descendants, generals and rebelling parts of the empire.
 By 612, perhaps as little as 25 years after these were made, the empire had fallen apart and Nineveh been sacked and burnt.